 5. Planting Spring Blooming Bulbs Don't be in a hurry to plant your spring blooming bulbs.
 It is very important to let the soil cool from the effects of hard frosts and cold nights, Bulbs are a bargain and a great way to wake up your garden in spring, but plant them where they will get some supplemental irrigation.
 Common bulbs like tulips, daffodils, grape hyacinths and others need spring moisture to bloom well, so plant them in irrigated beds.
 Shop local nurseries or visit High Country Gardens (above photo copyright HCG).

 6. Planting Perennials, Ornamental Grasses, Shrubs, Trees and Evergreens Most cold hardy plants benefit from fall planting.
 Fall planted plants have extra time to establish their roots before winter and will bloom more robustly and grow strongly in the heat of summer that late spring transplants.
 Finish your plantings by late October.

-WATERWISE Gardening and Santa Fe Cactus Garden Club plant sale.
+Santa Fe Cactus and Succulent Garden Club Fall Sale.

 WWG will have perennials available for sale.

 7. Raking Leaves Avoid mulching with whole leaves as they will mat down and keep moisture and oxygen from reaching down into the soil.
 If possible, rent or buy a shredder that will grind up your leaves into a coarse pieces.
 Coarsely ground up leaves are a superb mulch and a great soil builder.
 Keep your leaves and pine needles on your property; they are a valuable resource for soil building and mulching.

 8. Relax and Spend Time in Your Garden Doing Nothing Take a seat on your portal or layout on your hammock and enjoy the soothing beauty of your fall garden.